ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 ### 2.3.1 Manual Approach: Populate Hive Table with Data

 Let’s load some data into your two Hive tables.
 Populating a Hive table can be done in various ways.
 A simple way to populate a table is to put a file into the directory associated with the table.
-Using the Ambari Files User View, click on the **Move** icon next to the file `/tmp/maria_dev/data/geolocation.csv`.
+Using the Ambari Files View, click on the file's row, then click on the **Move** icon above the file `/tmp/maria_dev/data/geolocation.csv`.
 (Clicking on **Move** is similar to “cut” in cut-and-paste.)

 ![Screen Shot 2015-07-27 at 9.45.11 PM](/assets/hello-hdp/move_icon_files_view_lab2.png)